brentp/hts-nim/README.md

 echo v.samples

-# regional queries look for index. worsk for VCF and BCF
+# regional queries look for index. works for VCF and BCF
 for rec in v.query("1:15600-18250"): echo rec.CHROM, ":", $rec.POS
 ```